 At times, it looked like José “Coco” Laboy would never get a shot in the majors.
 When he finally did, ten years after his professional career began, his rookie year made many wonder why it took so long.
 On his way up, no one would have ever accused Coco Laboy of having it easy.
 He suffered a number of odd twists and turns before enjoying a five-year big-league run filled with surprise, promise and disappointment.

-Born in Ponce, Puerto Rico (the same birthplace as Orlando Cepeda), José Alberto Laboy’s birth date is not as easy to nail down.
-A Sporting News article listed Laboy’s birthday as July 4, 1940 while a CNN/SI.com roster listed it as a day earlier.
-Even the year is in question; a number of sources, including baseball-reference.com, list Laboy’s year of birth as 1939.
-While his birth date is fuzzy, Laboy’s nickname is mysterious as well.
+José Alberto Laboy was born in Ponce, Puerto Rico (the same birthplace as Orlando Cepeda) on June 4, 1940.
+The origin of Laboy’s nickname is mysterious.
 The Sporting News, during his rookie season, claimed that he got the nickname because he used to chew chocolate bars before he switched to cigars.
 However, Laboy himself stated, in a post-retirement interview with the Montreal Gazette, that the nickname “Coco” came from his mother -- but he never knew why.
 Note that in Puerto Rico, the accent is on the second syllable: Cocó.

 Laboy saw his first pro action with his hometown team, the Ponce Leones (Lions), in the winter of 1958-59.
 He then started his U.S. minor league career with the Fresno Giants of the California League (Class C) before being dispatched to the Artesia Giants of the Sophomore League (Class D).
 Coco then returned to the Lions.
 He showed promise despite Ponce’s poor record, hitting eight homers.